If you were injured in a trucking accident, you need the immediate help of an experienced Michigan truck accident lawyer.

 Drivers and truck companies are supposed to log every minute of both drive time and rest, but many times these logs are forged or not kept at all.

-Our attorneys will get all of the driving logs to determine whether the driver was on the road too long and without rest as a part of the investigation of your case.
+An experienced truck accident lawyer will get all of the driving logs to determine whether the driver was on the road too long and without rest as a part of the investigation of your case.

 We will closely examine the records to determine if they are accurate or if they have been altered in any way.